Dem leaders condemn Trump's 'assault' on IGs, seek new law to protect them

 PELOSI CREATES NEW HOUSE COMMITTEE WITH SUBPOENA POWER FOR CORONAVIRUS OVERSIGHT

 The letter to Michael Horowitz, the chairman of Council of the Inspectors General on Integrity and Efficiency, seeks advice on what they can do to ensure the independence of the independent watchdogs and legislative solutions.
-Maloney unveiled new legislation to limit a president's ability to fire an IG to certain "good cause" conditions.
+Maloney, D-N.Y., unveiled new legislation to limit a president's ability to fire an IG to certain "good cause" conditions.

 Rep. Adam Schiff, chair of the House Intelligence Committee, Rep. Jerrold Nadler, chair of the Judiciary Committee, Rep. Maxine Waters, chair of the Financial Services Committee, and Rep. Eliot Engel, chair of the Foreign Affairs Committee, were among powerful committee chairs who signed the letter.

-The concern follows Trump's recent actions against inspector generals, including removing the newly appointed Chair of Pandemic Response Accountability Committee Glenn Fine, publically attacking at a press briefing and on Twitter the Principal Deputy Inspector General of the Department of Health and Human Services Christi Grimm for reporting on hospital supply shortages during the coronavirus crisis, and firing Intelligence Community Inspector General Michael Atkinson, after he alerted the congressional intelligence committees of a whistleblower complaint that opened up the impeachment probe.
+The concern follows Trump's recent actions against inspectors general, including removing the newly appointed Chair of Pandemic Response Accountability Committee Glenn Fine, publically attacking at a press briefing and on Twitter the Principal Deputy Inspector General of the Department of Health and Human Services Christi Grimm for reporting on hospital supply shortages during the coronavirus crisis, and firing Intelligence Community Inspector General Michael Atkinson, after he alerted the congressional intelligence committees of a whistleblower complaint that opened up the impeachment probe.

 Trump's actions have sparked concern from Republicans as well.